 MoPOP participates in the Museums for All program, a national initiative that encourages families of all backgrounds to visit museums regularly.

-- We accept current EBT cards for the program from any state
+- We accept current EBT/WIC cards for the program from any state

 Questions?
 Please contact Community@MoPOP.org.